8 Momentum equation

 \[ \begin{align} \mathbf{v}\times\mathbf{f} = \left(\begin{array}{c} fv - f'w\\ -fu\\ f'u \end{array}\right). \end{align} \]

-If you insert this into the equation of motion, it follows
+Substituting this into the equation of motion yields

 \[ \begin{align} \frac{\partial u}{\partial t} + u\frac{\partial u}{\partial x} + v\frac{\partial u}{\partial y} + w\frac{\partial u}{\partial z} - \frac{uv\tan\left(\varphi\right)}{a + z} + \frac{uw}{a + z} &= -\frac{1}{\rho}\frac{\partial p}{\partial x} + g_x - f'w + fv + f_{R,x} \tag{8.104}\label{eq:x_momentum},\\ \frac{\partial v}{\partial t} + u\frac{\partial v}{\partial x} + v\frac{\partial v}{\partial y} + w\frac{\partial v}{\partial z} + \frac{u^2\tan\left(\varphi\right)}{a + z} + \frac{vw}{a + z} &= -\frac{1}{\rho}\frac{\partial p}{\partial y} + g_y - fu + f_{R,y} \tag{8.105}\label{eq:y_momentum},\\ \frac{\partial w}{\partial t} + u\frac{\partial w}{\partial x} + v\frac{\partial w}{\partial y} + w\frac{\partial w}{\partial z} - \frac{u^2 + v^2}{a + z} &= -\frac{1}{\rho}\frac{\partial p}{\partial z} + g_z + f'u + f_{R,z} \tag{8.106}\label{eq:z_momentum}. \end{align} \]

-If you want to apply a system of differential equations to a set $\Omega$, you need boundary conditions.
-Let $\Omega$ be limited by condensed matter.
-Let $\mathbf{n}$ be a normal vector on $\partial\Omega$, then the boundary condition for the wind field is $\mathbf{v}$
+If one wants to apply a system of differential equations to a set $\Omega$, boundary conditions are needed.
+Let $\Omega$ be bounded by condensed matter.
+Let $\mathbf{n}$ be a normal vector on $\partial\Omega$, then the following holds as the boundary condition for the wind field $\mathbf{v}$

 \[ \begin{align} \mathbf{v}\cdot\mathbf{n} = 0, \end{align} \]